wikimedia/design-blog/_posts/2020-11-16-transparency-by-design.md

 date: 2020-11-16T07:26:32.585Z
 ---

+<p class="post__excerpt">How making page issues more visible on Wikipedia mobile helps foster trust and participation</p>

 _By Alex Hollender_

 Today when reading a Wikipedia article on your phone you might see a notice at the top: